mbd9441/CodingChallenge/README.md

 - A complete solution should be the goal, but an **incomplete solution is acceptable**.
 Code what you know how to code well.
 - It is highly recommended that you write unit tests and/or e2e tests to thoroughly verify existing and any **added** functionality.
 - The challenge can be sufficiently completed without the use of the **Angular RxJS Library**, but it is recommended.
 - If you are a Sr. level Candidate, the correct use of the **Angular RxJS Library** library is **REQUIRED** & it is expected that it's use, where appropriate is part & parcel of your solution.
-If this requirement is unclear to you, please ask your Mindex Talent Acquisition Adviser  for clarification.
+If this requirement is unclear to you, please ask your Talent Acquisition Adviser  for clarification.
 - Ask questions if something isn't clear.
-The Talent Acquisition Adviser you are working with knows how to reach a Sr. Mindex developer to resolve any questions you may have.
+The Talent Acquisition Adviser you are working with knows how to reach a Sr. developer to resolve any questions you may have.

 ### Initial setup